HarshitJain1924/amajon-clone/README.md

 # amajon-clone
-it is a amazon clone created by me based on html and css
+it is a amazon landing page clone created by me based on html and css